selvaece25/cleanCode/README.md

 Class names, interface names, typedef, and record names are all UpperCamelCase.
 These names are always nouns or noun phrases.
 example: ImmutableList.

+### Frontend Naming your functions:

+##### FOR PROPS
+When defining the prop names, I usually prefix with on*, as in onClick.
+This matches the built-in event handler convention.
+And by matching it, we declare that these props will house similarly-used event handler functions.

+##### FOR FUNCTION NAMES
+For the function names, I follow the exact same pattern, but I replace on with handle*, as in handleClick.
+Together, it’d look like:

+For example: <MyComponent onClick={handleClick} />

+So on is describing what actual event this will be tied to. handle is describing what will be called when that event fires.

+React | Vue naming convention:
+1. Component’s names should be PascalCase ( Example: LoginScreen.js )
+2. All other helper files should be camelCase. ( Example: commonUtils.js )
+3. All the folder names should be camelCase. ( Example: components )
+4. CSS files should be named the same as the component PascalCase.
+Global CSS which applies to all components should be placed in global.css and should be named in camelCase Example: LoginScreen.css(for components), global.css(for global styles)

 ## Functions rules
 1. Small.
 2. Do one thing.